melstrom/home/README.md

 <br>

 ## About Me
 I am an economist with expertise in valuation and damage measurement.
 My work is driven by economic theory, empirical methods, and data analysis.
-I have published 63 peer-reviewed articles in high-impact academic journals.
+I have published 63 articles in high-impact, peer-reviewed academic journals.

 I value clear and concise communication and specialize in translating complex economic findings into accessible language.
 My work prioritizes transparent reasoning and defensible conclusions over advocacy.

 I am an Endowed Professor at Loyola University Chicago, where I maintain an active research and training program.
-I value one-on-one mentoring and regularly supervise independent student projects.
+I perform one-on-one mentoring and regularly supervise independent student projects.
 Many of these projects have converted to peer-reviewed articles, several of which have won journal awards.
-I also developed and manage the Environmental Economics and Sustainability major at Loyola.
+I also developed and manage the Environmental Economics & Sustainability major at Loyola.

 ## Qualifications